atom-box/eleventy-base-blog/posts/building-a-drupal-9-site.md

 ## Here are the kinds of brainstorms that UX folks do

 ### Result of a team brainstorming session about user journeys
-{% image "journeys-whiteboard-at-Miro.png", "A whiteboard with many completed post it notes and scribblings on it" %}
+{% image "github-heatmap-2021.png", "Heatmap of Evan Genest's activity at his GitHub repository" %}
+{% image "github-codereview-2020.png", "Pull Requests and Code Review by Evan Genest while a Back End Developer on the team at OfficeSupply.com in 2020" %}

 ### Result of a team brainstorming session about user personas
 {% image "personas-whiteboard-at-Miro.png", "A whiteboard with many completed post it notes and scribblings on it" %}